The Russell Brand Show prank calls: Complaints

 On 25 October, Brand presented his last edition of his radio show with co-host Simon Amstell, which they performed live.
 Shortly before going on air, Brand was informed that The Mail on Sunday would be running a story about the phone calls.
 During the show, Brand apologised to Sachs, but also devoted much of the show to deriding the Daily Mail for its support of Nazism in the lead-up to World War II.
 In his apology to Sachs, Brand said: "What's worse – leaving a swearword on Andrew Sachs' answerphone or tacitly supporting Adolf Hitler when he took charge of the Third Reich?"

 Sachs later stated he had not given permission for the messages to be broadcast.
 The BBC originally stated that they were "not aware of any complaint by Mr Sachs", but later confirmed a complaint had been received, and apologised.
 Brand issued an apology for making the calls but stated it was "funny" during his last radio show, before the Mail had printed the story.
 Ofcom, the telecommunications regulator, announced its own investigation.
 On 28 October, the BBC said that it had received 4,700 complaints, after the calls became international news.
 Later the same day, this number had passed 10,000.
 The same afternoon, Prime Minister Gordon Brown called the incident "clearly inappropriate and unacceptable".
 The following day the number of complaints was said to have surpassed 18,000.

 This incident resulted in the third-highest number of complaints to the BBC, behind only the airing of Jerry Springer: The Opera and rolling coverage of Prince Philip memorial programmes in April 2021.
-The incident escalated into a media and political storm that, in much of the British media, eclipsed news of the global financial crisis, the US Presidential election, and fighting in the Democratic Republic of the Congo.
+The incident escalated into a media and political storm that, in much of the British media, eclipsed news of the 2008 financial crisis, the 2008 United States presidential election, and 2008 Nord-Kivu campaign.

 In reaction to the telephone calls, Baillie said that her relationship with Brand had been brief and she now felt "betrayed" that he had revealed it to her grandfather.
 Baillie called for both Brand and Ross to be sacked by the BBC and stated that she and her family would be considering whether to make a formal complaint to the police.
 Sachs stated that he had no intention of making a complaint to the police or taking the matter further.